Friday, 9 December 2011

 4. I like to decorate my mince pies with shapes –Stars, Christmas Trees and Bells.
 But it’s amazing to see how many people choose the ones with the traditional lid on top.
 Whatever you do, put plenty of mincemeat in the filling before you put the lid on.
 You can add a little brandy or any other spirit of your choice to the mincemeat for some real Christmas cheer.

-I made mince pies and some of Grandma’s other delights for a book signing in Waterstone's, Leeds.
-There were lots of appreciative comments about the mouth watering pastry and not too sweet mincemeat.
+I made mince pies and some of Grandma’s other delights for a book signing in Waterstones in Leeds.
+There were lots of appreciative comments about the mouth watering pastry and the not too sweet mincemeat.
 For some people, it was their first one of the season, so a chance to make a Christmas wish!

 Grandma Abson’s baking at Waterstone’s Leeds

-For another fantastic recipe using mincemeat, have a look at the Tarte Noel recipe
+For another mouthwatering recipe using mincemeat, try Tarte Noel.